eassiradoo/PersonalWebsite/README.md

  - Developed the "About Me" page with sections on writing, tennis, and Morgan Stanley
     - Also features introductory paragraph
  - Includes spanned elements and indentational CSS elements
- - Added home button to return to main page
+ - Added "About Me" page home button to return to main page
 ---

 ### index.html